Nahom Nigussie: Ethiopian street and documentary photographer documenting urban life and transformation

 What type of photography do you specialise in?

-I photograph the life of the streets, trying to hold on to fleeting moments before they disappear — I keep things from fading, giving them a sense of permanence.
+My interest in this approach comes from a desire to understand and reflect on everyday life in an honest way.
+I photograph the life of the streets, trying to hold on to fleeting moments before they disappear — giving them a sense of permanence.

 Over time, my style has been shaped by spending more time in the streets, studying the work of other photographers, and becoming more aware of light, timing, and human interaction.
-I am also increasingly interested in documentary work, especially in telling deeper, more layered stories about people and places.

 Right now, my work sits between exploration and growth — using photography as a way to learn, to see more clearly, and to connect with the world around me.